 Meningitis is a very serious, potentially life threatening infection of the protective membranes that surround the brain and spinal cord.
-While cases for relatively rare Anyone can be affected by meningitis and septicaemia, but there are certain age groups who are affected.
+While cases are relatively rare anyone can be affected by meningitis and septicaemia, but there are certain age groups who are more likely to be affected.
 Higher Education students, particularly Freshers, are known to be at increased risk of meningococcal disease.
 This rapid rise of MenW disease nationally led to the introduction of a targeted vaccination programme.
 The MenACWY vaccination was offered to all 14-18 year olds, and to Freshers.

 Meningitis is an infection of the protective membranes that surround the brain and spinal cord (meninges).
 Meningococcal disease can develop suddenly, usually as meningitis or septicaemia.
 It can kill or leave people with life changing disabilities, and health problems.

 There has been a rapid increase in one type of meningococcal disease, MenW, in recent years in the UK.
 This recent MenW strain has been particularly virulent.
 It can be difficult to diagnose, because it has been associated with symptoms infrequently seen with meningococcal disease, e.g severe diarrhoea , and vomiting.

 This vaccine will save lives.
 It is extremely important that all Freshers are aware, and have the opportunity to be vaccinated before they arrive at University, or as soon as possible after they arrive.

 (Taken from the Meningitis for HEI guide)

 The symptoms of Meningitis and Septicaemia are listed below.
 Not everyone will develop these symptoms – one or more symptoms can appear in any order.
 They can be mixed between the two illnesses.